pac4j/pac4j/documentation/how-to-secure-a-jakarta-ee-application-with-oidc.md

 ## 2) Write the security configuration

-pac4j needs a `Config` object holding the authentication clients.
-In a servlet application, you provide it through a `ConfigFactory`, a class with a single `build` method that the filters instantiate at startup:
+First, we need a `Config` to hold our authentication client.
+How do the filters get it?
+Through a `ConfigFactory`: they instantiate this class at startup and call its `build` method.

 ```java
 package org.example.security;